YooKing/jaaayden.github.io/docs/Tech Life/Sync your music with Apple music.md

 ## Sync with Apple Music

-The FLAC format can't be imported directly by Apple Music, converting to AIFF format is necessary.
+The FLAC format can't be imported directly by Apple Music, so converting to AIFF format is necessary.
 On macOS, XLD is a good tool.

 - [X Lossless Decoder:Lossless audio decoder for Mac OS X](https://tmkk.undo.jp/xld/index_e.html)